monikma/monikma.github.io/_posts/2024-05-28-aws-certified-solutions-architect-summary.md

 ## Databases
 - Aurora read replicas have priority tiers, first lowest number, second biggest gets promoted in the event of failover
 - Read replicas and multi region deployments are replicated asynchronously, while Multi AZ deployment synchronously (except Aurora)
+  - heck out this table [https://aws.amazon.com/rds/features/read-replicas/](https://aws.amazon.com/rds/features/read-replicas/)
 - Amazon RDS Custom for Oracle lets you customize Oracle server without need for using EC2
 - DynamoDB is not in-memory, DAX is, ElastiCache for Redis too
 - there exists Amazon Aurora Global Database
 - to encrypt an RDS database, create encrypted snapshot and restore
 - you don't have direct access to db snapshot in s3
-- check out this table https://aws.amazon.com/rds/features/read-replicas/

 ## EFS
 - EFS can be cross region with inter-region VPC peering